-Frederik Anseel studies the motivational principles that determine why and how people contribute to organizational success.
-His recent work focuses on how individuals can overcome motivational obstacles during the innovation and entrepreneurial process to “keep their fire burning”.
-His work has been featured in media such as Harvard Business Review, BBC, Science, Nature, Psychology Today, the New York Times, the Wall Street Journal and The Guardian.
+Frederik Anseel studies the motivational microfoundations of why and how people contribute to organizational success.
+Recent work focuses on how individuals can overcome motivational obstacles during the innovation and entrepreneurial process to “keep their fire burning”.
+His research has been published in leading journals such as Journal of Applied Psychology, Journal of Management, Research Policy, Organizational Behavior and Human Decision Processes and Psychological Science.
+His work has also been featured in public media such as Harvard Business Review, BBC, Science, Nature, Psychology Today, the New York Times, the Wall Street Journal and The Guardian.

 Apart from his work in academia, he has several years of industry experience by founding and managing two consulting firms, including one university spin-off, The Vigor Unit.
 Through keynotes, executive education and consultancy, Frederik Anseel contributed to leadership development and performance management initiatives in a variety of industries such as banking, healthcare, consulting, government, energy management, and manufacturing.
 He has worked with executives in some of the leading business capitals in the world (London, Milan, Berlin, Paris, Amsterdam, Brussels, Sydney).
 Consulting clients include Ageas, AG Insurance, Barclays, Ahold, KBC, BNP Paribas, Deloitte, KPMG, RICS, Gallup, Econocom, Engie, Philips, Volvo, VPK Packaging Group.